gorango/flowcraft/docs/api-reference/workflow.md

 - `.withId(id: string | number)`: Sets a unique identifier for this node instance.
 - `.run(ctx, options?)`: Runs the node as a standalone unit using an `IExecutor`.

+## Simplified Base Classes

+To reduce boilerplate for common patterns, Flowcraft provides specialized abstract base classes that extend `Node`.

+### `ExecNode`

+A simplified base class for nodes that only need to perform a core action and return a value.
+This pattern is ideal for nodes that receive their inputs via `params` and produce an output, without needing `prep` or complex `post` branching logic.

+`extends Node<void, ExecRes, any, TParams>`

+### `PreNode`

+A simplified base class for nodes that only perform a side effect, such as modifying the `Context` or logging.
+These nodes do not produce an `exec` result, and their logic is typically placed in the `prep` phase.

+`extends Node<void, void, any, TParams>`

+### `PostNode`

+A simplified base class for nodes that make a branching decision by returning a custom action string from their `post` method.
+This pattern is ideal for routing the workflow based on data in the `Context`.

+`extends Node<void, void, PostRes, TParams>`

 ## `Flow<PrepRes, ExecRes, TParams>`

 A special `Node` that acts as a container for a graph of other nodes and their shared middleware.